ProactiveMobile: A Comprehensive Benchmark for Boosting Proactive Intelligence on Mobile Devices: Experiments

 \subsection{Overall Performance}

 Table \ref{tab:all_results} presents a comprehensive performance analysis, revealing several critical insights into the current landscape of proactive intelligence.

 \textbf{Fine-tuning on ProactiveMobile consistently unlocks SOTA capabilities.} The most striking result is the significant impact of fine-tuning on our benchmark.
-This effect is consistent across different base models: fine-tuning boosts the Qwen2.5-VL-7B-Instruct from a mere 1.37\% to a state-of-the-art 19.15\% Success Rate, and similarly elevates the MiMo-VL-7B-SFT-2508 from 3.93\% to 13.53\%.
-Our fine-tuned Qwen model establishes a new benchmark, significantly outperforming the top-performing proprietary model, o1 (15.71\% SR).
-This substantial gap unequivocally demonstrates that proactivity is a specialized, learnable skill requiring domain-specific adaptation, validating ProactiveMobile as an essential training resource.
+This effect is consistent across different base models: fine-tuning boosts the Qwen2.5-VL-7B-Instruct from 1.61\% to a state-of-the-art 20.82\% Success Rate, and similarly elevates the MiMo-VL-7B-SFT-2508 from 1.31\% to 13.47\%.
+Our fine-tuned Qwen model establishes a new benchmark, significantly outperforming the top-performing proprietary model, o1 (17.02\%).
+This gap unequivocally demonstrates that proactivity is a specialized, learnable skill requiring domain-specific adaptation, validating ProactiveMobile as an essential training resource.

 \textbf{Multimodal reasoning remains a key bottleneck.} The performance disparity across data types reveals a core challenge.
-For our top-performing model (Qwen2.5-VL-7B + Proactive), the SR on Text tasks (24.29\%) is substantially higher than on Multimodal tasks (14.03\%).
+For our top-performing model (Qwen2.5-VL-7B + Proactive), the SR on Text tasks (26.04\%) is substantially higher than on Multimodal tasks (15.61\%).
+Additionally, we find that for some multimodal tasks, certain scenarios exhibit better performance when visual information is missing, as detailed in the Appendix.
 This performance delta suggests that grounding abstract intents within noisy, real-world GUI screenshots introduces significant complexity, highlighting robust visual comprehension as a critical area for future advancement in on-device proactive intelligence.

 \textbf{The low absolute scores validate the task's inherent difficulty.} Despite the strong relative performance of our fine-tuned model, the absolute SR scores remain modest across the board.
-The fact that the state-of-the-art sits just under 20\% confirms that reliable, functionally correct proactive intelligence is a profoundly difficult and unsolved problem.
+The fact that the state-of-the-art sits just around 21\% confirms that reliable, functionally correct proactive intelligence is a highly challenging and largely unsolved problem.
 This finding validates ProactiveMobile not as a benchmark for a saturated task, but as a challenging and indispensable testbed designed to catalyze genuine breakthroughs in the field.